afska/gba-link-connection/README.md

 ## Methods

 The interface is the same as [👾 LinkCable](#methods).
-Aditionally, it supports these methods:
+Additionally, it supports these methods:

 Name | Return type | Description
 --- | --- | ---